olszewskip/ArXiv_Classifier/README.md

 As a measure of success I choose the **macro f1 score**.
 I care both about *precision* and *recall*, and I like all my classes equally (regardless of imbalances in data).

-The project naturally splits into few tasks that co:
+The project naturally splits into few tasks that correspond to standalone Jupyter notebooks:
 * Harvest the data using the public API
 * Tidy up, have a closer look at the data, strip it down to the chosen features
 * Build and test pipelines with shallow classifiers